You pay NO BOOKING FEES when booked using this web-site and get free payment protection.

 There is 100 Euro cleaning charge which includes cleaning, bedding, towels and beach towels

 Washing up liquid, sponges, dishwasher tablets, hand soap, washing powder and cleaning products are provided.

-Towels and sheets are changed weekly and the self catering villa is cleaned.
+Towels and sheets are changed weekly and the Villa is cleaned.
 If guests would like more frequent changes of linen or more towels please ask or additional cleaning please ask.

 The kitchen is well equipped with plenty of cooking equipment, cutlery, crockery, glassware and serving platters.
 There are relevant cook books for inspiration to take advantage of local produce from the fruit and veg and fish market in Omis

 The Villa has a very large selection of DVD's for all ages.

-The self catering villa includes up to date guide books and maps as well as reading books and games.
+The Villa includes up to date guide books and maps as well as reading books and games.